 What if you're still in high school?
 If

 you haven't yet had a composition course or another course with lessons

-specifically in writing, this web site can help you quite a bit.
-And
+specifically in writing, this section of this textbook can help you quite a bit.

-this "Basics" division of the web site shows you most of the basics you'll
+These "Basics" show you most of the what you'll

 So, relax, write as much as you can, and